ldayton/Driftwave/README.md

 # Driftwave 〰️

-A waveform engine built with research-grade accuracy and developer-grade portability
+A waveform visualization engine built with research-grade accuracy and developer-grade portability

 ## Why Driftwave?
 Most waveform visualizers are built for consumers, not researchers.
 Driftwave is different: a high-performance waveform engine that combines lab-grade accuracy with modern GPU-powered rendering.
 It’s designed for engineers, scientists, and developers who need sample-precise visualization as a foundation for serious analysis and annotation.